What does it take to implement Landscape Design or Landscape Business Systems in the “Off” Season?

 Implementing a landscape business operating system

 This is one of the biggest decisions you’ll make for your landscape business.
 What software solution will you place your trust in to help you manage the day-to-day operations is a complex decision.
 A decision that you shouldn’t take very lightly.
-Here’s a few tips for engaging in some due diligence:
+Here are a few tips for engaging in some due diligence:

 - Create a list of functions that are absolute deal breakers for you if the software you’re looking at doesn’t have them.